First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 We focus on the possible translates of $e_{i1}$ by $\{g, g^2, \ldots, g^K\}$ and we will show, using that these translates are distance minimizing for the corresponding $g^j.[a_i,b_i]$ and $g^j.c_i$, that for all $i>n(K,m)$, there are strictly less than $K$ such points.
 In particular we will show that the number of such points is bounded by four times the number of possible geodesics in a single layer configuration in a ball of radius $8i$ centered at $e_{i1}$.

 Indeed, by standard arguments in hyperbolic spaces, since the $g^j$'s do not move the endpoints of the tripod much relative to the length of the edges of the tripod, the translates of $e_{i1}$ lie within a ball of radius $8i$ (recall that the hyperbolicity constant of $\Gamma_i$ is $i$) centered at $e_{i1}$.
 We consider the part of the single layer configuration for $[a_i,b_i]$ with respect to $\{g, g^2, \ldots, g^K\}$ that lies within this ball of radius $8i$.
 There are boundedly many digons/semidigons/double semidigons and consequently boundedly many possible geodesic segments.
 For each such segment there exist at most two points minimizing the distance to $m_{i1}$ and symmetrically two points minimizing the distance to $m_{i2}$.
 But then these points are among the points that minimize the distance to $g^j.c_i$.
 Hence four times the number of geodesics (which is bounded independent of $i$) gives an absolute upper bound for the translates of $e_{i1}$ under $\{g, g^2, \ldots, g^K\}$.
+Therefore there are two distinct $1\leq j_1,j_2\leq K$ such that $g^{j_1}.e_{i1}=g^{j_2}.e_{i_1}$.
+Since groups $\Gamma _i$ are torsion free, this implies that $g$ is in the stable kernel.

 \end{proof}